Mellanox/ipoib-cni/README.md

 * `name` (string, required): the name of the network
 * `type` (string, required): "ipoib"
 * `master` (string, required): name of the host interface to create the link from
 * `ipam` (dictionary, required): IPAM configuration to be used for this network.
-For interface only without ip address, create empty dictionary.
+For interface only without ip address, create empty dictionary, `dhcp` type is not supported.

 ## Multi Architecture Support
 The supported architectures: